|

 Undated post card from Tuminello's Restaurant |

-The building in which Tuminello's restaurant was located is still standing at the corner of Pearl and Speed Streets, but the restaurant has been closed since the late-1980s or early-1990s.
-It was highly regarded in its day.
-I ate there two or three times in total.
+The building in which Tuminello's Kitchen was located is still standing at the corner of Pearl and Speed Streets, but the restaurant has been closed since the late-1980s or early-1990s.
+It was highly regarded in its day as one of Vicksburg's best restaurants.
+I ate there several times.

 |